MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

           5*1i -10*1i 5*1i;
           5*1i 5*1i -10*1i];

-  % Enter real powers as negative when drawing on the power system and
+  % Enter powers as negative when drawing on the power system and
   % positive when adding to the system for both P and Q. Enter in per-unit.
   % First entry corresponds to the first load bus after the slack bus i.e.
   % the slack bus is not included in these vectors.